chris-hildebrandt/fs-journal/notes/12-sql.md

 work across the fullstack from the beginning, as soon as you can create and get keeps you can build most of the front end

-taking notes on devops lecture by ryan coates
+taking notes on devops lecture by ryan coates: azure devops looks a lot like github, but it has built in kanban style boards and integrated backlogs which is kind of nice, github and azure both have an "actions" component which allows you to run code including tests on every push of code. thi

+recommended books:
+the devops handbook 2nd edition, the phoenix project  (less applicable) the unicorn project